2015 Concerts on the Green Lineup Schedule:

 FREE performances on Denison University’s Fine Arts Quad, 338 West Broadway, Granville (if rain – held in Burke Hall).
 Concerts will start at 6:30PM and will be a 90 minute set with no intermission.
 Bring your lawn chairs, blankets and picnics.
 Vehicles parked in the driveway leading to Burke Hall are subject to ticketing and/or towing.
 Performances may not be taped without the explicit permission of the artists.
 These concerts are facilitated by Granville Recreation District and are made possible through the cooperation of Denison University.

-*NEW this year….FOOD TRUCKS (one vendor per concert) will provide you with options to purchase dinner at the concert site.
+*NEW for 2015….FOOD TRUCKS (one vendor per concert) will provide you with options to purchase dinner at the concert site!

 GRD COTG Series Manager: Dena McKinley,